DiogoSantosPata/Fastplot/README.md

 <h1>How to use it: </h1>

-1. From your console type: `fastplot`, in order to run the server
+1. From your console type `fastplot` in order to run the server
 2. Now you are free to run your python script using the `fastplot` library

 <h5>An example of a minimal python script:</h5>